nohkumado/dart_fibu/README.md

 Dart implementation for financial accounting, according to the principle of the double account processing first described in 1445 by Luca Paciolo.

-So far only a file converter from our old file format to a more modern csv format is available

 ## Getting Started